 The historic race loop through Windham County Vermont is now a scenic, 56-mile show-n-go road ride, offering 3,600 feet of climbing.
 Typically, there is a huge spread of paces so make sure you know where you are going or have a friend to ride with.
 We also have the 32 mile option of the Kurn Hattin Loop, offering 2,400 feet of climbing.
 Don't be shy, there is usually plenty of interest in this ride that shares the last several miles with the longer ride.
 There are no ride leaders, no support, but maps and cue sheets are provided.
 All rides start and finish at West Hill Shop, with an apres ride feast with comrades back at The Shop.
 PLEASE sign in before you ride.
 We are asking for $12 per person to help pay for your meal.
 Links to the routes: Tour of the Valleys or Kurn Hattin.

 We are planning a variety of loops.
-For advanced technical riders (The 4-Gap Ride is 39 miles with an estimated 4,600 feet of climbing), and intermediate-advanced riders (The 2-Gap Ride (short) is 34 miles and an estimated 3,400 feet of climbing, the 2-Gap Ride (long) is 46 miles with 4,600 feet of climbing).
-And, a scenic cruise through our local rural "neighborhood" without the technical challenge (West-West is 19 miles with 1,550 feet of climbing) is on the ride menue.
+For advanced technical riders (The 4-Gap Ride is 39 miles with an estimated 4,600 feet of climbing), and intermediate-advanced riders (The 2-Gap Ride is 34 miles and an estimated 3,400 feet of climbing).
+A scenic cruise through our local rural "neighborhood" (West-West is 19 miles with 1,550 feet of climbing without technical challenges) is also on the ride menu.

-These adventurous, off-the-beaten-path gravel rides will leave from High Meadows Farm in Putney, VT and wind through Putney, Dummerston, Brookline and Westminster.
-They are relaxed and scenic, moderate to challenging, loops that include several bail out points to shorten the ride, if need be.
+These adventurous, off-the-beaten-path gravel rides will leave from High Meadows Farm in Putney, VT and wind through Putney, Dummerston, Brookline, Athens and Westminster.
+They are relaxed and scenic, moderate to very challenging, loops that include several bail out points to shorten the ride, if need be.
 We recommend a cyclocross bike, mountain bike, or gravel road worthy bike with at least 700x32c tires.
 Most of the riding will be on packed gravel roads with some old wood roads, single track, and as little pavement as possible.
-And of course, there will be a fantastic meal after the ride of tacos a la Taco Barn.

-There will be maps but no support so please come prepared.
-This year we are planning for a snack station for each of the longer rides.
+This is a self-supported ride.
+Please come prepared.
+There are feed stations for each of the longer rides.
 Cell service is not reliable.
-Stay tuned with ride detail updates on our Facebook page.
-And for more ride details with routes or to register go to BikeReg.
+Stay tuned with ride updates on our Facebook page.
+For more specific ride details with routes or to register go to BikeReg.